MicrosoftDocs/visualstudio-docs/mac/projects-and-solutions.md

 ## Using Projects and Solutions

-To create a new Project or Solution, refer to the [Creating new Projects and Solutions](~/create-new-projects) guide.
+To create a new Project or Solution, refer to the [Creating new Projects and Solutions](~/create-new-projects) topic.

 ## Project and Solution Options

 You can manage the properties of both projects and solutions by either double-clicking on the Project/Solution name, or by right-clicking and browsing to **Options**.
-More information on these options are provides in the [Managing Solutions and Project Properties](~/managing-solutions-and-project-properties) guide.
+More information on these options are provides in the [Managing Solutions and Project Properties](~/managing-solutions-and-project-properties) topic.